Fractional CFO vs Interim CFO: Key Differences & When to Hire

 Geography

 Another important consideration is location.
-Or in some cases, relocation.
+Or, in some cases, relocation.

 While the pandemic accustomed companies to remote workforces, there’s value in having your financial leader on-site, even for a few days a week.

 In high-stress situations like turnarounds, restructurings or building a finance team from scratch, interim CFOs need to earn trust as fast as possible.
-This is difficult to achieve working remotely.
+This is difficult to achieve when working remotely.

-“Time and time again we’ve seen projects get down to the finish line and at the end of the day, they say, ‘Well I’m not really ready,’ or ‘We’re not going to move our family,’” Mooney added.
+“Time and time again, we’ve seen projects get down to the finish line, and at the end of the day, they say, ‘Well, I’m not really ready,’ or ‘We’re not going to move our family,’” Mooney added.

 Short Stints